Chief Tax Information Officer

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

-An OIC is an agreement between you and the IRS that lets you settle your liabilities for an amount lower than what you really owe.
-However, this is not something everyone can take advantage of, and there are certain criteria to be met in order to qualify for an OIC.
-The OIC should be considered only when all other payment options have been assessed and exhausted, which can require turning to a tax professional for assistance.
+An OIC is an agreement between you and the IRS that lets you settle your tax debt for less than what you really owe.
+This is not something everyone can take advantage of, and you must meet certain criteria to qualify.
+You should consider the OIC when you’re reviewing your IRS collection alternative options.
+OICs can be complicated.
+In many cases, you should look to a knowledgeable tax professional for help.

-Keep in mind that failure to pay your OIC installments on time will be treated as a default which will remove you from the OIC program and require you to pay the remaining balance of the original tax debt.
-New tax problems, including penalties and interest recalculated from the date of the OIC agreement, will be assessed.
+Keep in mind that failing to pay your OIC installments on time will default your agreement and require you to pay the remaining balance of your original tax debt, plus penalties and interest recalculated from the date of the OIC agreement.
 The IRS is not likely to enter into a second settlement agreement with you.

-Your initial payment will depend on the offer you make and the payment option you choose.
-There are two payment options to choose from, once you arrive at an OIC.
+Your first payment will depend on the offer you make and the payment option you choose.
+There are two payment options to choose from when requesting an OIC:

-While there are no guarantees the IRS will accept any of these settlement offers, knowing your options when it comes to paying off tax debt can only serve to benefit you.
-Settling your tax debt can be confusing, and having a tax professional on hand can be a big help.
+While there are no guarantees on any particular offer, knowing your options when it comes to paying off tax debt is important.
+Having a tax professional can be a big help.

 About the Author